-We've put together a couple of great places to start looking for some rich content around your brand's history.
+We've compiled some great places to start looking for rich content around your brand's history.
 Larger brands may even have an archive you can tap into, but a few Google searches of vintage branding will do just fine.

 - What specific successes and what challenges has your brand faced?

 - What partners and relationships has your brand been part of?

 - What are some key decisions and directional changes through the years?